The Rite-Aid Building in Wedgwood

 Other grocery stores: Groceries and Growth in Wedgwood; the Wedgwood Safeway.

-Pontiac: The plat name “Pontiac” is part of the legal description of the property at 8512 35th Ave NE where the Rite-Aid building is located.
+Pontiac: The plat name “Pontiac” written on the old black-and-white photos, is part of the legal description of the property at 8512 35th Ave NE where the Rite-Aid building is located.

-Although the names of the stores have changed over the years, there has been a grocery and drugstore on the corners of NE 85th Street since the 1950s when developer Albert Balch leased out the properties.
+Although the names of the stores changed over the years, there had been a grocery and drugstore on the corners of NE 85th Street since the 1950s when developer Albert Balch leased out the properties.
 Photo by Valarie.

 Property records: build dates and property ownership can be found on the King County Parcel Viewer.